void-linux/void-docs/src/config/external-applications.md

 information see the page on [restricted packages](../xbps/repositories/restricted.md).

-## Non-x86_64 Arch
+## Non-x86_64 Architectures

-The Void build system runs on x86_64 servers, both for compiling and cross compiling packages.
-However, some packages (e.g. `libreoffice`) do not support cross-compilation.
+The Void build system runs on x86_64 servers, both for compiling and cross-compiling packages.
+However, some packages (e.g. `pandoc`) do not support cross-compilation.
 These packages have to be built locally on a computer running the same architecture and libc as the system on which the package is to be used.
 To learn how to build packages, refer to [the README for the void-packages